3kami3/keycloak-gitlablocal/README.md

 ### Keycloak

-1. Open `Themes` setting page in `master` realm.
-Then set `gitlablocal` theme as `Admin Console Theme`.
-Note: You may need to re-login for reloading the theme.
+Note: You don't need to setup the theme in `master` realm from v0.2.0.

-2. Add `gitlablocal` Identity Provider in the realm which you want to configure.
+1. Add `gitlabloacl` Identity Provider in the realm which you want to configure.
-3. In the `gitlablocal` identity provider page, set `GitLab Site URL` and `Application Id` and `Application Secret`.
+2. In the `gitlablocal` identity provider page, set `GitLab Site URL` and `Application Id` and `Application Secret`.

 ## Source Build